CounselBench: A Large-Scale Expert Evaluation and Adversarial Benchmarking of Large Language Models in Mental Health Question Answering: Experiment Details

 \subsection{Sentence Level Analysis}

 We tested whether LLM judges could identify problematic content at the sentence level.
 Because some human annotators only extracted phrases or partial sentences, while others extracted entire sentences, we performed the following steps to standardize the analyses: first, we used the \texttt{nltk} package to segment all extracted text into individual sentences.
 Second, after removing punctuation, we checked whether each shorter extracted segment was contained within longer sentences.
-Finally, we mapped each extracted segment to the corresponding complete sentence in its original counseling response.
+Finally, we mapped each extracted segment to the corresponding complete sentence in its original response.
 We also mapped answers like "all of it", to the complete response.
+Fragments that did not match any sentence - typically because the annotator paraphrased - were recorded as unmatched.
+Table \ref{tab:miss_percentage} shows the percentage of $\geq$2-annotator–flagged sentences detected by each LLM judge.
+Table \ref{tab:copied_exact_num} reports (i) the number of sentences flagged at least once and (ii) the count of unmatched fragments.